Curriculum in Applied Sciences and Engineering

 473 Chemistry and Physics of Surfaces (APPL 473, CHEM 473) (3).
 See CHEM 473 for description.

 573 Introductory Solid State Physics (PHYS 573) (3).
 See PHYS 573 for description.

 615 Structure of Solids (3).
-Crystallography, reciprocal lattices,diffraction and imaging, electronic wave functions, phonons, thermal expansion.
-Superlattice and molecular structures, including glasses and liquid crystals.
-Overview of structure and properties of ceramic, amorphous, polymeric, and composite materials.
+Crystallography, reciprocal lattices, Bloch waves, band structure, electronic wave functions, phonons, thermal expansion.
+Superlattice structures, including liquid crystals.
+Overview of properties of ceramic, amorphous, polymeric, and composite materials.

 Courses for Graduate Students

 715 Visualization in Science (COMP 715, PHYS 715) (3).
 See COMP 715 for description.